gicheonkang/gicheonkang.github.io/index.md

 # Bio

 I am a third year Ph.D. student in the Graduate School of AI at [Seoul National University][1], advised by [Prof. Byoung-Tak Zhang][3].
 My research straddles machine learning, natural language processing, computer vision, and robotics.
-My current focus is modeling machine learning algorithms that learn non-linguistic experiences in the physical world (e.g., sensory perception and action) with natural language.
+My current focus is modeling machine learning algorithms that learn various experiences in the physical world (e.g., sensory perception and action) with natural language.
 The long-term goal of my research is to build machines that can
 - perceive their everyday surroundings through vision or other senses,
 - communicate with humans via grounded natural language,
 - make reliable decisions using language, vision, etc.